Certificate of Advanced Graduate Study (CAGS) in Music Education

 The purpose of this course is to examine and discuss historical and contemporary philosophical ideas and problems in music and music education.
 A goal is for students to develop a sharpened sensitivity to past and present thought (primarily, but not limited to historical and philosophical thought) in the field of music education in order to better inform their own curricular and instructional choices.
 [4 credits]

-CFAME742 Psychology and Sociology in Music Education: Perspectives and Applications
+CFAME742 History and Philosophy in Music Education: Perspectives and Practice

 The purpose of this course is to critically examine psychological and sociological concepts as they relate to music and education.
 Topics include key issues and concepts in psychology and sociology; psychology as related to music education processes; problems encountered in the sociology of music education; and cultural influences that affect both the psychology of the individual and the sociological aspects of group dynamics.
 [4 credits]

 CFAAR670 Advocacy and Policy in Arts Education (Online only)

 This course is intended to address policy issues and advocacy strategies for leaders in the arts.
 Local, State and National Arts Education policies and advocacy programs will be addressed.
 Students will research agencies, partners and other organizations beyond the schools that serve as sources for advocacy and often influence policy.
 Students in this course should develop the knowledge and expertise in understanding needs for change and developing plans for advocacy.
 [4 credits]

 CFAME541 Introduction to Music Technology